 This is a very important one and all depends on when you are ovulating - if you're not sure, use our ovulation calculator to find out exactly when this window is.
 For most women, having sex around 14 days after your last period is when you are at your most fertile.
 Although there is a window of important days, try and have sex regularly throughout the month, as this is thought to be more effective than just having sex for one week a month.

-'It's important to remember that over 80% of couples will conceive within a year if the women is under the age of 40 and having regular unprotected sexual intercourse,' says Dr Shree.
+'It's important to remember that over 80 per cent of couples will conceive within a year if the woman is under the age of 40 and having regular unprotected sexual intercourse,' says Dr Shree.

 How much sex do I really need to have when trying to get pregnant?